Megabit/Blazorise/README.md

 Blazorise is a component library built on top of [Blazor](https://blazor.net/) and CSS frameworks like Bootstrap, Bulma and Material.

-> Note: Old documentation can be find at http://v094.blazorise.com/
+> Note: Old documentation can be found at http://v094.blazorise.com/

 ## Commercial support